justinleetyler/justinleetyler.github.io/catalog.md

 John, Elton. -- The Captain & the Kid / [by] Elton John and Bernie Taupin. -- Computer data. -- Santa Monica, Calif: Interscope, 2006. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- DDC 781.66.

-Johnson, Alexandra. -- Leaving a trace. -- Boston : Little, Brown, 2001. -- viii, 242 p. -- DBID 3072.
-1. 808.06692.
+Johnson, Alexandra. -- Leaving a trace. -- Boston : Little, Brown, 2001. -- viii, 242 p. -- DBID 3072 -- DDC 808.06692.

-Johnson, Clay A. -- The information diet. -- Shebastopol, CA : O'Reilly Media, c2012. -- ix, 150 p. -- ISBN 9781449304683. -- DBID 3013.
-1. 303.
+Johnson, Clay A. -- The information diet. -- Shebastopol, CA : O'Reilly Media, c2012. -- ix, 150 p. -- ISBN 9781449304683. -- DBID 3013 -- DDC 303.

 Johnson, Paul. -- History of the Jews. -- Computer data (1 file). -- [S.n., 19--]. -- System requirements: Nook app. -- Title from BN.com. -- 1.
 909.

-Johnston, Robert K. -- Reel spirituality. -- 2nd ed., Rev. and expanded. -- Grand Rapids, Mich. : Baker Academic, c2006. -- 351 p. -- 9780801031878.
-1. 261.
+Johnston, Robert K. -- Reel spirituality. -- 2nd ed., Rev. and expanded. -- Grand Rapids, Mich. : Baker Academic, c2006. -- 351 p. -- 9780801031878 -- DDC 261.

-Joint Steering Committee for the development of RDA. -- Outcomes of the Meeting of the Joint Steering Committee. -- Computer data (1 file : 191 kb) -- [S.l.] : JSC, 2008. -- Title from p.
-1. -- File name: (7064.pdf) -- DBID 7064.
-1. 025.3.
+Joint Steering Committee for the development of RDA. -- Outcomes of the Meeting of the Joint Steering Committee. -- Computer data (1 file : 191 kb) -- [S.l.] : JSC, 2008. -- Title from p -- DDC -- File name: (7064.pdf) -- DBID 7064 -- DDC 025.3.

 Journey into the hidden web: a guide for new reseachers. -- [S.n., n.d.] -- Title from resource, viewed Jan.
 28, 2020. -- Mode of Access: [World Wide Web](https://www.makeuseof.com/tag/journey-into-the-hidden-web-a-guide-for-new-researchers/). -- DDC 001.

-Jung, Patricia Beattie. -- Moral issues and Christian responses. -- 7th ed. -- Austria; Belmont, CA : Thomas/Wadsworth, c2003. -- xvi, 463 p. -- ISBN 0155058959.
-1. 241.
+Jung, Patricia Beattie. -- Moral issues and Christian responses. -- 7th ed. -- Austria; Belmont, CA : Thomas/Wadsworth, c2003. -- xvi, 463 p. -- ISBN 0155058959 -- DDC 241.

 > It is not wrong to want to live better -p.
 406 -q
 > The Church and Marriage: Looking for a New Ethic -by Jean Ponder SotoA.
 The Second Vatican Council stated two reasons for sex 1.
 The procreation and education of children 2.
 The mutual love and support of the spousesB.
-Our concept of marriage comes from greco-roman society.
-1. A citizens duty to have children 2.
+Our concept of marriage comes from greco-roman society -- DDC A citizens duty to have children 2.
 Marriage a social contract.C.
 Sexual Intimacy as Aestetic 1.
 Something like art -p.
 55 -o
 > Oregon became the first state in the union to permit assisted death. -p.
 207 -q
 > Baptism brings beginning and ending of human life together with sacramental power. -p.
 212 -q
 > '? not rights, but relationships mark the Christian life? relationships that will sustain and nurture, admonish and challenge, support us in living and accompany us through death.' -p.
 214 -q